bibendovsky/bstone/README.md

 Any combination of these three may coexist in the directory.
 Press the main "start" region to launch the game.
 Game version will be chosen in the following order of preference: Registered, Shareware, Planet Strike.
 Press the "Planet Strike" region to start Planet Strike regardless of the presence of other versions.

-## Important note
-As of version 0.2, leaving music enabled may lead to intermittent crashing while playing.
-Set the "Background Music" option in the "Game Settings" menu to "None" in order to prevent this.
-As with other homebrew on the Vita, pressing the home button or going into sleep mode can lead to unwanted behavior upon returning to the still-running game.

 Playing the Game
 ================